Skip to content

 The temperament and behaviour of your Mongrel will depend on the breeds that have been crossed.
 Mongrels often take on characteristics from both sides, creating a unique personality.
 If they have been crossed with two dogs that are prone to barking, then it’s highly likely that they will be a barker.

-To help stop undesirable behaviour, give your dog toys to play with.
-Bored dogs become destructive and no one wants a chewed shoe.
+To help stop undesirable behaviour, give your dog plenty of mental and physical stimulation.
+Bored dogs can become destructive, and no one wants a chewed shoe.

 Common health problems

 Health problems linked to Mongrels depend on the cross of breeds.
 Some breeds are more predisposed to certain issues than others.
-If you know what breeds are in your Mongrel’s breeding, check out the individual breed guide so you know what problems to look out for.
+If you know what breeds are in your Mongrel’s family tree, check out the individual breed guide so you know what problems to look out for.

 A benefit of owning a Mongrel is that they are less likely to develop diseases than a pedigree breed.
 But, it’s still important to protect your dog’s health and provide them with the care they need.
-Having the right pet insurance policy for your Mongrel will help cover the cost of treatment should any health issues arise.
+Taking out dog insurance for your Mongrel will help cover the cost of treatment should any health issues arise.
 Regular health checks will help your vet to pick up on any problems early on so that they can be treated as soon as possible.

 The two most common health issues seen across all dog breeds are dental disease and hip problems.